Fast & Furious: Video games

 Fast & Furious Crossroads was announced at The Game Awards 2019.
-It was developed by Slightly Mad Studios, who worked on Need for Speed: Shift and the Project CARS series, and published by Bandai Namco Entertainment.
 The game was originally scheduled for release in May 2020 but was delayed due to logistical problems caused by the COVID-19 pandemic.
 It was eventually released for Microsoft Windows, PlayStation 4, and Xbox One on August 7, 2020 to largely negative reception.

+Fast & Furious: Spy Racers Rise of SH1FT3R was released in 2021.
+The 2023 release Hot Wheels Unleashed 2: Turbocharged features crossover themed vehicles from the franchise, followed by a car pack expansion of the game Forza Horizon 5 released in December 2023, featuring five vehicles from Fast X.

 Toys

 In 2002, RadioShack sold ZipZaps micro radio-controlled car versions of cars from the first film, while diecast metal manufacturer Racing Champions released replicas of cars from the first two installments in different scales from 1/18 to 1/64, in 2004.

 AMT Ertl rivaled the cars released by Racing Champions by producing 1/24-scale plastic model kits in 2004, while Johnny Lightning, under the JL Full Throttle Brand, released 1/64 and 1/24 models of the cars from Tokyo Drift.
 These models were designed by renowned diecast designer Eric Tscherne.
 In 2011, Universal licensed the company Greenlight to sell model cars from all films in anticipation for Fast Five.
 Since 2013, Hot Wheels has released 1/64 models of every car from and since the sixth installment.

 In 2020, LEGO produced a set in their Technic line of Dom's Dodge Charger.
 In June 2022, The Lego Group unveiled Dominic Toretto's 1970 Dodge Charger R/T which was released as part of the Lego Speed Champions theme on August 1, 2022.
-The set consists of 345 pieces and 1 minifigure of Dominic Toretto.
-On January 1, 2023, the LEGO Group released Brian O'Connor's Nissan Skyline GT-R, also as part of the Speed Champions theme.
-It consists of 319 pieces and includes a Brian O'Connor minifigure.
+It consists of 345 pieces, and includes a Dominic Toretto minifigure.
+On January 1, 2023, the LEGO Group released Brian O'Conner's Nissan Skyline GT-R, also as part of the Speed Champions theme.
+It consists of 319 pieces, and includes a Brian O'Conner minifigure.